 I think that was also the time my sister called in media res.
 "It's a wonder you're alive," she said.
 She's probably right.

-t cheerfully extinguished the flames, and I now know enough not to try to make healthy cookies.
+The fire department cheerfully extinguished the flames, and I now know enough not to try to make healthy cookies.